cseferlis/OMDSMod4/Homework 3a/Azure Synapse Workspace and Parquet Files Creation/README.md

 ## Objective

 In this assignment, we are getting back to our NHTSA data where you will begin working with Azure Synapse Analytics and utilize its SQL Serverless pools powered by a Massively Parallel Processing (MPP) engine.
 Your task is to prepare your data by converting the NHTSA Complaints File into a `.parquet` format suitable for distributed systems and datasets (sharding).
 This process simulates the preparation needed to connect to data using Polybase and read directly from the Data Lake.
-In Homework 7, you will connect to this data as an external table.
-The main objective of this assignment is to create an Azure Synapse Workspace and partition `.parquet` files by manufacturer name.
+In **Homework 3b**, you will connect to this data as an external table.
+The main objective of this assignment is to create an **Azure Synapse Workspace** and partition `.parquet` files by manufacturer name.

 ## Tasks